-A drizzle of this homemade Greek Salad Dressing is the perfect finishing touch for almost any salad recipe.
-It’s bright and fresh with fresh lemon juice and a touch of tang from the vinegar.
-Easy, flavorful & healthy, this Greek vinaigrette recipe may just be your new favorite!
+This homemade Greek Salad Dressing takes just 5 minutes to make and is the perfect finishing touch for almost any salad recipe.
+Layered with garlic, oregano, fresh lemon juice, red wine vinegar, dijon mustard, and extra virgin oil; it’s easy to make and has bright, fresh flavors.
+Be warned: this Greek vinaigrette recipe may just be your new favorite!

 Homemade salad dressings taste SO much better than the store-bought variety, plus they’re not filled with any weird chemicals or preservatives.
 This Greek salad dressing is so simple to make, and it uses ingredients that you probably already have in the pantry.